Mario Kranjac

-Mario Kranjac (born 1965/1966) is an American lawyer, venture capitalist, and Republican Party politician who served as mayor of Englewood Cliffs, New Jersey from 2016 to 2024.
+Mario Kranjac (born 1965/1966) is an American lawyer, venture capitalist, and Republican Party politician who served as mayor of Englewood Cliffs, New Jersey, from 2016 to 2024.
 His tenure as mayor was noted for his strong support of Donald Trump.
 He was a candidate for Governor of New Jersey in the 2025 Republican primary but did not participate in any organized candidate forums or debates and finished fourth with less than three percent of the vote.

 Early life

-Kranjac was born in Passaic, New Jersey but was raised in Clifton, New Jersey where he attended high-school.
+Kranjac was born in Passaic, New Jersey, and was raised in Clifton, New Jersey, where he attended high school.
 He graduated from Fordham University's Gabelli School of Business as part of their class of 1987 and from the Fordham University Law School in 1990 and serves on the university's Entrepreneurial Law Advisory Committee.
-Kranjac initially worked for the law firm Schnader Harrison Segal & Lewis, Kranjac later shifted his profession to become a wallstreet venture capitalist, founding Dynamk Capital and his own law firm, Kranjac, Tripodi & Partners LLP that specializes in legal services for businesses in domestic and international markets.
+Kranjac initially worked for the law firm Schnader Harrison Segal & Lewis, Kranjac then joined with partners, Kranjac, Manuali & Viskovic LLP, later Kranjac, Tripodi & Partners LLP that specializes in legal services for businesses in domestic and international markets.
+Kranjac later shifted his profession to join a venture capital firm, co-founding Dynamk Capital.

 Kranjac stated that his interest in politics started when he worked for Newt Gingrich on a delegation to Japan, South Korea and China.
 He was also inspired to enter politics to take on the Parisi family, who, led by Joseph Parisi Sr. and his son, Joseph Parisi Jr., had ruled Englewood Cliffs as mayors for over 40 years, saying "they’ve served too long as mayors and become too wealthy doing it."
 Shortly after taking office, Kranjac had Joseph Parisi Sr.'s name stripped from the Englewood Cliffs municipal building, with Joseph Parisi Jr. claiming that Kranjac had a "petty and childish" feud with the Parisi family.